Cigar Lake was the largest producer of uranium in 2019. But what are the other top uranium mines? Find out here.

-Together, those three nations accounted for over two-thirds of uranium mining, with Kazakhstan taking a 41 percent share of uranium market output and Canada and Australia taking 13 and 12 percent shares, respectively.
-A wide variety of uranium-mining companies contributed to production.
+Together, those three nations accounted for over two-thirds of uranium mining, with Kazakhstan taking a 42 percent share of output and Canada and Australia taking 13 and 12 percent shares, respectively.
+A wide variety of uranium-mining companies contribute to the world’s total production.

 But where in the world are the top uranium mines?
 While many of them are located in Kazakhstan, Canada and Australia, that’s not the case for all of the largest uranium mines.

 To give investors a better idea of where the top uranium mines are located and where the nuclear fuel comes from, we’ve put together a list of the 10 biggest uranium mines in the world, based on the latest statistics and information from the World Nuclear Association.
 Read on to learn more about uranium miners, plus uranium reserves and uranium exploration.